 Sally Goldenbaum's A Holiday Yarn proves that murder can take the sparkle out of the holiday season.
-Sea Harbor is in a holiday mood and decorated for Christmas when Mary Pisano's cousin Pamela is murdered at her newly renovated Bed & Breakfast.
-The Seaside Knitters decide that this case must be solved, and soon, so people can get on with what the holiday season was meant to be.
-[NOTE: For the holiday season we're rerunning our review of A Holiday Yarn from our December 2010 issue.]
+Sea Harbor is in a holiday mood and decorated for Christmas when Mary Pisano's cousin Pamela is murdered at her newly renovated B&B. The Seaside Knitters decide that this case must be solved, and soon, so people can get on with what the holiday season was meant to be.

 I've really enjoyed the Seaside Knitters Mysteries, since the first one Death By Cashmere.
 Taking place in a resort town in Massachusetts, Izzy quit her job as a lawyer and is now running a knitting store in Sea Harbor where she can be close to her aunt and uncle, Ben and Nell.